matter-labs/zksync-era/docs/development.md

 zk
 ```

-You may also configure autocompletion for your shell via:
+You may also configure auto-completion for your shell via:

 ```
 zk completion install